24-26 July 2018

 Proposal deadlines: 31 December 2017 (for those who need early decisions for funding applications); 31 March (final deadline) The proposal form is available here.

 Postgraduate students should also be aware that the EHS offers a number of generous bursaries which cover the FULL COST of attending the conference, and half bursaries for those who already have some funding from other sources.
-Forms for these will be placed on the website once decisions have been made about proposed papers.
+Forms for these bursaries are available here, and must be returned by 31st March.

 Booking forms and a timetable will appear on the website closer to the time.